bloominstituteoftechnology/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

 1. Why do tables need a `primary key`?

+A primary key allows us to know that at least one column contains completely unique values for each row of data, to differentiate them and call on one specifically.

 1. What is the name given to a table column that references the primary key on another table.

+Foreign Key

 1. What do we need in order to have a _many to many_ relationship between two tables.

+A many to many relationship is created when the parent table’s data can have multiple associated data entries in the corresponding children table, for example, actors to movies.

+A relational database management system is a program that lets you create and update with a relational database, while SQL is the language that you use to access the database.

 ## Minimum Viable Product